Skip to main content ↓

 How to Set Smarter Sales Goals (And Actually Achieve Them) in 4 Easy Steps

-But here’s the thing: if you work in sales, you can’t simply shrug your shoulders and say “Oh well, I’ll try again next year” like you can with personal resolutions such as a new diet or exercise regimen.
-If your team can’t hit its quotas regularly, your company could go bankrupt and you’ll be out of a job.
+But here’s the thing: if you work in sales, you can’t simply shrug your shoulders and say, “Oh well, I’ll try again next year” like you can with personal resolutions such as a new diet or exercise regimen.
+If your team can’t hit its quotas regularly, your company could go bankrupt, and you’ll be out of a job.

 Instead, let’s focus on setting smarter sales goals that are realistic yet ambitious, motivating, and will propel your company forward.
 No one’s losing their job today.

-What’s a Sales Goal?
+What’s a sales target?

 For example, if management at Company X needs to generate $65,000 of revenue next month, and every sale the business makes is worth $1,000, Company X’s sales team would need to close 65 deals.
 Thus, the organization’s sales target for next month would be 65 deals closed.